Q

 C

-u/CosmicExplorer 1 days ago
+u/CosmicExplorer 1 mo ago

 Honestly, it's not super surprising if you know the history.
 Bulgaria has strong historical and cultural ties to Russia, going way back.
 Not everyone there sees Russia as purely antagonistic, despite the war.